As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 Today, surrounded by our urban environment, the Metro network provides this vital transport connection across the Ōtautahi / greater Christchurch area.
 By weaving this historical narrative into Metro’s design and experience, this livery creates a meaningful sense of place and connection that enriches people’s understanding of their region.

 Will the Orbiter’s look change too?

 Yes, although the Orbiter will remain in a recognisable green livery, symbolic of the land.
-The Orbiter’s new look will start to be in place from the middle of 2021, when the new electric vehicles arrive.
+The Orbiter fleet has recently been replaced with new electric vehicles, and are sporting the new livery.

 All other buses will be painted in the new Metro teal colour to represent our strong link to water, an essential life-sustaining force.

 Are the route names changing?

 Yes, the coloured route names will eventually change to their route numbers, as their colours are phased out.
 We’ll use both names for a while yet to make the transition simple.
 The route numbers are: